EuroProofNet/europroofnet.github.io/_pages/deliverables.md

     * [inventory](https://github.com/EuroProofNet/ATP/wiki)

-- Comparison of the approaches used in the international Software Verification competition SV-COMP.
+- Comparison of the approaches used in the international Software Verification competition SV-COMP and other relevant ones.
     * [inventory](https://github.com/EuroProofNet/ProgramVerification/wiki)
+    * Paper: Bhayat, A., Georgiou, P., Eisenhofer, C., Kovács, L., Reger, G. (2022).
+Lemmaless Induction in Trace Logic.
+In: Buzzard, K., Kutsia, T. (eds) Intelligent Computer Mathematics.
+CICM 2022.
+Lecture Notes in Computer Science, vol 13467.
+Springer, Cham. https://doi.org/10.1007/978-3-031-16681-5_14
 - Definition of a mathematical framework for modular reasoning about type theories and their extensions.

 **September 2023:**